falcopackages/fujin/docs/tutorial.rst

 .. admonition:: falco
     :class: tip dropdown

-    If you want a django will all this pre requesistes in place chekcout `falco <https://github.com/falcopackages/falco-cli>`_.
+    If you want a Django project with all these prerequisites in place, check out `falco <https://github.com/falcopackages/falco-cli>`_.
-    It also automatically provide a ``start_app`` command that moves the app in the right folder.
+    It also automatically provides a ``start_app`` command that moves the app to the right folder.

 fujin init
 **********

-Now that our project is ready run, at the root of it run ``fujin init``
+Now that our project is ready, run ``fujin init`` at the root of it.

 .. admonition:: falco
     :class: tip dropdown

-    In a falco project run ``fujin init --profile falco``
+    In a falco project, run ``fujin init --profile falco``

-Here what you'll get
+Here's what you'll get:

 .. code-block:: toml